FORTH-ModelBasedTracker/HandTracker/README.md

 conda install numpy
 ```

-<span style="color:#FFFFFF;background-color:#FF0000">**Notice:**</span> Binaries were built against numpy 1.10.1.
+**Notice:** Binaries were built against numpy 1.10.1.
 If a numpy related error (import or other) is issued, updating numpy to this version will be required.
 In Anaconda it would suffice to execute the following, from the command line:

 ```
 conda update numpy